 It makes me want to silence myself.

 I believe that we need to hold each other accountable, but I think that needs to come from a place of helping each other to learn, grow, and do better rather than one-upping, attacking, and disposing of each other.
 There are exceptions to this.
 Sometimes, people are genuinely dangerous and not open to learning.
 I also don’t believe that marginalized people are responsible for gently educating the people who oppress them, but that’s where allies need to step in and step up.
-Anyway, this stuff has all been talked to death at this point.
+Anyway, this stuff has all been written about before.
 Like I said, this is not a piece specifically about call out or cancel culture, though these things do factor into how I feel, there’s stuff going on with me internally that I want to explore.

 I’m traumatized and mentally ill.
 I’m in therapy, and this week, my homework is all about looking at “stuck points”.
 Stuck points are strong beliefs about self, others, or the world that develop as a result of trauma and are not particularly accurate.
 Part of the work I need to do to heal is to identify and unlearn my stuck points.